czhangy/UCLA-GEs/Society-and-Culture/RUSSN-90A/notes.md

 - Alaska as Part of Russian Geographic Space

   - Mid 17th century - discovered by Russian expeditions; more expeditions sent in 18th century
+    - Became part of the Russian Empire
   - Russian Orthodox Church - missions
   - In early 19th century run by the Russian-American Company
   - 1867 - purchased by the US for $7,000,000 under President Andrew Johnson

+- Expansion of Russia

+  - 1300 - Rising medieval state changed by Mongol Invasion
+  - End of 15th century - Russia encompasses all of European Russia
+  - End of 17th century - Siberian lands conquered by Russia
+    - Unique - Russia built colonies very close to its own borders, occasionally had to conquer territory already within its borders
+  - 1991 - Collapse of the Soviet Union causes Baltic, East Asian countries to become independent

+- Geographic Subdivisions

+  - Central - origin of Russia's expansion
+  - Northwest
+  - Volga
+  - Southern
+  - North Caucasus
+  - Urals
+  - Siberian
+  - Far East
+    - Southern part acquired from China and Japan

 - Russian Seas and Lakes